Manthan8567/IMI-Run/README.md

 # [IMI RUN]
-Team Project Members: Manthan, Aum, Carlos
+Team Project

 ## Description:
 -The Main Character wants to get home.
 On the way home, he needs to face many obstacles and enemies.
 -In the Game, you will be Playing our First Level (The Desert Fever) of the Game.
 You will be able to collect coins on the way.
 -You will get three health to Reach Home.
 -If you lose all your three Health, you will be shown a menu with the option to play it again go to the main menu or quit the game.
 -After you reach the end, a menu will be shown to go to the Main menu or quit the game.

+## My Contribution:
+-I worked on the Level Designing, Animations, and Sound System part of the game.

 ## Inputs of the game:
 •	To move right- D or Right Arrow Key